EnzoHuang0807/wp1111/hw1/README.md

 #### Media Queries

-Using `@media` rule to apply different sizes of Google material icons and buttons when the maximum width of the window changes.
+Using `@media` rule to apply different size of Google material icons and buttons when the maximum width of the window changes.

-#### min-width
+#### min-width / min-height

 When the width or height of the window is shrinked to a certain point, `min-width` prevents the elements from shrinking.